 4: Vine?
 No. Next question.

 13: Stamens evident?
-Well, the petals are closed, but I have guess and play the odds and go with yes.
+Well, the petals are closed, but I have to guess and play the odds and go with yes.

 14: Flowers perfect or imperfect?
 I actually remember what this means.
 Again, I assume there are both male and female parts–perfect–and take the next step of this dangerous guessing game.